Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 Just drag and drop it to the Local site section of the application.
 The local site represents the file directory of your personal computer.

-Then, edit the .htaccess file using a plain text editor like Notepad++ and add the following line of code at the bottom.
+Then, edit the .htaccess file using a plain text editor, such as Notepad++, and add the following line of code at the bottom.

 Options -Indexes

 Note: This step is identical to that of the previous approach.
-But please make sure that you make a backup of the file by making a copy of it, just like mentioned before.
+However, please ensure that you create a backup of the file by making a copy of it, as mentioned earlier.

 Save the file after you’ve added the code and upload it to the Remote site using drag and drop again.